Dr Steven Maltby

 Biography

-Working with the Centre for Advanced Training Systems group, led by Prof. Rohan Walker and A/Prof. Eugene Nalivaiko, to develop innovative platforms that use virtual and augmented reality (collectively termed mixed reality; XR) for teaching and training.
-Our projects deliver and assess applications inDefence, Education and Health.
-As one example of this work, we developed the TACTICS VR application to provide training to healthcare professionals on hyper-acute stroke care workflow.
+Working with the Centre for Advanced Training Systems led by Prof. Rohan Walker and A/Prof. Eugene Nalivaiko to develop innovative platforms that use virtual and augmented reality (collectively termed mixed reality; XR) for teaching and training.
+Our projects deliver and assess applications in Defence, Education and Health.
+As one example of this work, I lead the TACTICS VR project that provides practical training to healthcare professionals on hyper-acute stroke care workflow.
+Healthcare professionals work through real-world stroke cases and actively make decisions on stroke management with real-time feedback.
+The 1st TACTICS VR - Stroke Hyper-Acute Management module was assessed in an NHMRC-funded trial at hospitals across 3 Australian states.
+In partnership with the NSW Agency for Clinical Innovation we expanded the platform with modules for both telehealth and stroke nursing workflow, which are currently deployed at hospitals across NSW.
+Most recently, we are working with NSW Ambulance to apply this approach to pre-hospital paramedic stroke assessment and transport.
+The TACTICS VR platform continues to expand, with future modules planned in stroke, cardiac and trauma workflow.

-I also work with several UON academics on a casual basis (e.g. A/Prof. Nathan Bartlett), providing writing support for the development of research publications, industry sponsor reports, presentations and teaching materials.
+I also work with several UON academics on a casual basis (e.g. A/Prof. Nathan Bartlett), providing writing support for the development of research publications, industry reports, presentations and teaching materials.

 Past Experience:

-I initially came to The University of Newcastle on a Post-doctoral Research Fellowship, with Laureate Professor Paul Foster.
+I initially came to The University of Newcastle on a Post-doctoral Research Fellowship, with Laureate Prof. Paul Foster.
 My research focused on characterizing changes in the bone marrow during disease and infection.
 During a virus infection, an immune response is rapidly induced.
 This immune response is required to kill the virus and infected cells.
 However, the immune response often also causes a lot of the damage and pathology that is observed.
 The aim of my studies was characterise what happens when a virus is first detected by the immune system, including systemic changes in the bone marrow.
 The bone marrow houses immune cell progentors that give rise to mature immune cells, as well as structural cells that are important for maintaining mineral bone.

 I completed PhD studies with Dr Kelly McNagny at The Biomedical Research Centre, University of British Columbia in Vancouver, BC, Canada.
 My research focused on the role of CD34 (and the related molecule podocalyxin) in immune responses, using mouse models of disease.
 Those studies identified the importance of CD34 for efficient eosinophil and mast cell migration to sites of inflammation during disease.
 Further, I demonstrated that loss of CD34 expression (using transgenic Cd34-/- animals) resulted in reduced disease severity in mouse models of asthma and ulcerative colitis.